E1 Series Shinkansen: Withdrawal

-The first two sets were officially withdrawn in April 2012: M1 on 2 April, and M2 on 14 April.
-The remaining fleet was withdrawn from service from the start of the revised timetable on 29 September 2012.
+The first two sets were withdrawn in April 2012: M1 on 2 April and M2 on 14 April.
+The remaining sets were withdrawn from service with the start of the revised timetable on 29 September 2012.

-A special Thank you Max Asahi (ありがとうMaxあさひ号, Arigatō Max Asahi-gō) service ran from Niigata to Tokyo on 27 October 2012 using an E1 series set, followed by a final run from Tokyo to Niigata on 28 October 2012, using set M4.
+A special "Thank you Max Asahi" service operated from Niigata to Tokyo on 27 October 2012, followed by a final run from Tokyo to Niigata on 28 October 2012 using set M4.

 Bodyside logos

-Between 1 December 2001 and 31 March 2002, the E1 series fleet was adorned with "Alpen Super Express" logos as part of JR East's "JR + Snow" promotional campaign.
+Between 1 December 2001 and 31 March 2002, the E1 series fleet carried "Alpen Super Express" logos as part of JR East's "JR + Snow" promotional campaign.

-From mid August 2012 until the fleet's final withdrawal on 28 September, the remaining three sets had a second toki crested ibis added to their logos to celebrate the rare hatching of ibis chicks in the wild.
+From mid-August 2012 until final withdrawal on 28 September, the remaining three sets had a second toki crested ibis added to their bodyside logos to mark the hatching of ibis chicks in the wild.